XRPLF/clio/docs/run-clio.md

 ### Benefits

-- **Faster startup**: Loading cache from a file takes less than a minute, compared to 40-90 minutes on mainnet when loading from the database
+- **Faster startup**: Loading cache from a file takes less than a minute, compared to 40-90 minutes on Mainnet when loading from the database.
 - **Reduced database load**: Clio doesn't put extra load on the database when starting with a cache file
 - **Improved availability**: Faster restart times mean less downtime during maintenance or updates